Top 5 Best Drones Under $100

 It's clear from the shorter battery charge time, short flying time, and flying distance of forty meters or less, that the X11 is a drone built for smaller purposes.
 The forty-minute charge time is perhaps the X11's most convenient feature, as it makes it one of the drones with the shortest charge times, while also able to live up to a comparable battery life of models like the X5C and UDI 818A.

 The biggest downside to the Syma X11 is that it comes with no camera attachment.
 This is a good drone for beginners only interested in flying for fun and seeing what drones have to offer, but any hobbyist interested in taking pictures or video will want to keep looking.
-However those looking for an affordable drone under 100 bucks, this one might be just what you are looking for.
+However those looking for an affordable drone, this one might be just what you are looking for.

 - Fast charge time